MarcYin/SIAC_GEE/README.md

 It is hard to click `RUN` button for every single image, so a piece of code to do it.
 To use it, you need to press `F12` in your keyboard to open browser console and paste the following code:

+Great thanks to [Dongdong Kong](https://github.com/kongdd) for sharing it on [stackexchange](https://gis.stackexchange.com/questions/290771/batch-task-execution-in-google-earth-engine)!
 ```javascript

 /**